-Program Fee-For-Service: (Column M)
+Provider Program(s) Fee-For-Service: (Column M)

-Regional program funding is determined by applying the Fee-For-Service Rates to the Fee-For-Service Count.
-Revenue from the District of Residence/Accountability is distributed to the Regional Provider Program operators after the AB602 K-12 per ADA allocation distribution.
+Regional provider program funding is determined by applying the Fee-For-Service Rates to the Fee-For-Service Count.
+Revenue from the District of Residence/Accountability is distributed to the regional provider program operators after the AB602 K-12 per ADA allocation distribution.

-- Fee-For-Service Rates are developed using actual approved program expenditures. - Fee-For-Service Count is based on the special education pupil count and related service count for students placed outside their resident district for students age 3-22.
+- Fee-For-Service Rates are developed using actual approved program expenditures. - Fee-For-Service Count is based on the special education pupil count and related service count for students placed outside their resident district for students between the ages of 3-22.
 This is not an ADA count.